Nashville Sounds: New York Yankees (1980–1984)

 Schmittou had been encouraged by the New York Yankees organization to establish the Sounds as a Triple-A team, but he refused to go back on his previous agreement to partner with the Reds at Double-A. After the split with Cincinnati, the Sounds made their first affiliation switch in 1980, becoming the Double-A affiliate of the Yankees.
 This partnership was the most successful period in team history.
-They experienced five winning seasons in a row and won five consecutive second-half Western Division titles, propelling them to the postseason each year.
+They experienced five consecutive winning seasons and won five consecutive second-half Western Division titles, propelling them to the postseason each year.

 Under manager Stump Merrill, the 1980 Sounds posted a franchise-best 97–46 record.
 They won the second half but lost the Western Division series to Memphis.
 The 1980 club was ranked as the sixty-ninth greatest minor league baseball team of all-time by baseball historians in 2001.
 Nashville set the league season attendance record that year when 575,676 fans attended games at Greer Stadium.
 The Sounds reached the 1981 championship series via another second-half title and winning the division over Memphis, but they fell to the Orlando Twins in the finals.

 The 1982 Sounds, managed by Johnny Oates, finished with a 77–67 record and won the second half.
 After defeating the Knoxville Blue Jays, 3–1, in the Western Division finals, the Sounds advanced to the league championship series against the Jacksonville Suns, where they won the franchise's second Southern League championship with a 3–1 series victory.
 The Sounds qualified for the Western Division series in each of the next two seasons, but fell to the Birmingham Barons in 1983, and to Knoxville in 1984.
 One highlight of the 1984 season was Jim Deshaies pitching the club's first no-hitter against Columbus in the second game of a seven-inning doubleheader on May 4.
 Otis Nixon set the franchise career record for stolen bases (133) over the 1981 and 1982 seasons.
 Nashville had a 431–320 record during their five-year affiliation with the Yankees, their best record among all affiliations.
 Their seven-year record in the Southern League was 583–460.